 Example: BANKRYYMMDD123456789012

-Here, RTGS UTR number helps trace high-value transfers that are settled in real-time.
+Here, the RTGS UTR number helps trace high-value transfers that are settled in real-time.
 These are time-sensitive, so the UTR number tracking becomes even more useful.

 3. UPI UTR Number